Ducati 1098 can accelerate from 0-60 mph in 2.69 seconds

 Some bikes will bog when you don’t slip the clutch right or provide enough rpm but not the 1098.
 Even if you drive it from 4000 rpm in first it just takes off and then wheelies as that kick comes at 5500 rpm.

 The 1098 is analogue and it’s all down to skill and some luck which if combined you’ll see an amazing 0-60 mph in only 2.69 seconds flat and 0-100 km/h in 2.88 seconds.

 In second gear the 1098 is game to wheelie too but with some good throttle control and a slick clutchless change into third, the 1098 will hit 100 mph in 5.30 seconds putting it up there with the best and even against current bikes today.

 The 0-200 km/h time for the Ducati 1098 is achieved in a ballistic 7.60 second putting it up there with some of the fastest motorcycles and cars on the road.

-At the strip the 1098 is a low ten second motorcycle with a best time of 10.16 seconds and a terminal speed of 143 mph.
+At the strip, the 1098 is a low ten-second motorcycle with the best time of 10.16 seconds and a terminal speed of 143 mph.